adrian273/buefy-snippet/README.md

 b-snackbar | Dialog snackbar
 b-snackbar-warning | Dialog snackbar[warning]
 b-snackbar-danger | Dialog snackbar[danger]
+b-notification | Bold notification blocks to alert your users of something b-notification-info | Bold notification[info] blocks to alert your users of something b-notification-success | Bold notification[success] blocks to alert your users of something b-notification-warning | Bold notification[warning] blocks to alert your users of something b-notification-danger | Bold notification[danger] blocks to alert your users of something

 ## @ Adrian Verdugo [snippet - vscode]
 # @ by Rafael Beraldo [Buefy](https://buefy.github.io/#/).